 Dynamic AMOLED display

 As you would expect from Samsung, the display on the S10+ is amazing.
 Dynamic AMOLED means it is not oversaturated with a wide colour gamut and plenty of brightness.
 Contrast is a strong point of AMOLED displays and is demonstrated here with crisp, clear and full of detail.
+At 6.4-inch with 19:9 aspect ration, it is one of the biggest display you can find on a grip friendly mobile device.
+While it can run at 3040 x 1440 pixel resolution, it defaults to 2280 x 1080.
+The reason for this, longer better life and better performance.
+The panel is capable of 1200 cd/m2, 10-bit colour support for HDR10+ content and reduced blue light emission.
+For colour reproduction, it achieves 100% SRGB gamut coverage in Vivd mode with contrast ratio reaching infinity to one.

 Wave Sensor for Your Finger

 Underneath the display is an ultrasonic fingerprint sensor.
 Instead of using light to read the fingerprint, it uses sound waves.
 It’s first in the S series that uses under the glass sensor.
 The S9+ still spot physical scanner.
 But gone on the S10+ is the iris scanner.
 The front facing camera and time-of-flight sensor offers 3D facial unlock.
+There is even a cool swivelling dot moving around the edge of the cut-out when it is scanning your face.

 The Most Cameras on a Galaxy S Series